ncasaux/home-lab/README.md

 # 🧪 Nicolas's Home Lab
 This repository contains all the resources I use to maintain my home lab.
-I use my home lab mainly to run Home Assistant, but also to experiment with IaC, GitOps, Kubernetes, Docker, etc...
+I use my home lab mainly to run Home Assistant, but also to experiment and learn about IaC, GitOps, Docker, Kubernetes, etc...

 The repository is mainly composed of Ansible resources.